Data-Sci-2025/Analysis-of-Code-Switching-by-Korean-Popular-Artists/data-processing.md

 ### Zooming in on Track Type

-Some nuance is lost in this zoomed out view, so I also sorted viewed the language use by song within each album.
+Some nuance is lost in this zoomed out view, so I also sorted the language use by song within each album.
 Then, I viewed the language use particularly of the “title” tracks of each album.
 A title track refers to the song that is mainly promoted from an album.
 This title track